What to do if you think you may become homeless

 The London Borough of Bromley transferred its housing stock in 1992, and we are now only able to directly offer temporary accommodation or provide assistance to secure a home through the private sector to those we have a statutory duty to, if initially we cannot prevent your homelessness.

-Due to the nationally acknowledged current severe housing shortage with demand far outweighing supply, it is currently taking in excess of two years to be able to secure a housing association tenancy through Homeseekers (Bromley’s choice based lettings system).
+Due to the national housing shortage with demand far outweighing supply, it is currently taking in excess of two years to be able to secure a housing association tenancy through Homeseekers (Bromley’s choice based lettings system).
 As a result Bromley Council currently has over 1200 homeless placements in various forms of temporary accommodation the majority of which are secured outside of this borough.

 Alternatively, if you would like to discuss your housing matter or find that you are going to be homeless you can ring us to discuss.
 You can call us on 0208 461 7721 from 8.45am to 5pm.
 You will still need to complete the housing options form before an appointment date and time can be provided.